Via Roberto Cozzi

 macroremains from the Bronze Age pile-dwelling site of

 Lavagnone (Lake Garda area).
+He

-competence for sediment sub-sampling and laboratory
+with the Lab. for sediment sub-sampling and laboratory

 preparation for palynological